 FOR IMMEDIATE RELEASE

-The R-CISC is the trusted cybersecurity community for retailers. consumer product manufacturers, grocers, hotels, restaurants, and cybersecurity industry partners worldwide.
-The R-CISC supports its member base, representing more than $1 trillion in annual revenue, by serving as the conduit for collaboration and cooperation, and the sharing of threat intelligence and best practices.
-It builds and sustains valuable programs, partnerships, products, and opportunities that enable its members to increase their trust-based relationships, strategic knowledge and tactical capabilities.
-Through the R-CISC, members of all sizes and capabilities share cyber intelligence on incidents, threats, vulnerabilities, and associated best practices because, as a community, retailers understand they are stronger together.
+The RH-ISAC is the trusted cybersecurity community for retailers, consumer products, grocers, hotels, gaming, restaurants, and cybersecurity industry partners worldwide.
+The RH-ISAC supports its member base, representing over $1 Trillion in annual revenue, by serving as the conduit for collaboration, threat and best practice sharing, and cooperation.
+Through building and sustaining valuable programs, partnerships, products and opportunities, the RH-ISAC enables its members to grow their trust-based relationships, strategic knowledge and tactical capabilities.
+For more information on RH-ISAC membership and benefits visit us at our home page https://rhisac.org.